Lisa Arie

-Background
+Biography

 Arie was born in Bronxville, New York and holds a B.A. from Hampshire College.
-She is married to Jess Arie and resides in Dove Creek, Colorado.
+In her early career, Lisa Arie was an award-winning advertising executive in New York City working at DDB, GSD&M, and The Richards Group.
+She produced the original Tom Bodett spots for Motel 6.
+The campaign was selected by Advertising Age magazine as one of the Top 100 Advertising Campaigns of the Twentieth Century.
+In 1994, she became the Founder and CEO of both Beaucoup, an independent production department, and Talent Solutions, an independent business affairs department.

-She serves as a speaker at engagements including the World Innovation Convention in Cannes, School of New Ventures at Columbia University, and the Society of Fellows at The Aspen Institute.
+She has been a speaker at The Aspen Institute.
 Arie has been featured in media outlets including The Huffington Post.
 She is also a Fortune 70 Leadership Thought Leader.
-Lisa Arie is the author of Crossing The Silly Bridge.

-Early career

-In her early career, Lisa Arie was an award-winning advertising executive in New York City working at DDB, GSD&M and The Richards Group.
-She produced the original Tom Bodett spots for Motel 6.
-The campaign itself won numerous national and international awards, and was selected by Advertising Age magazine as one of the Top 100 Advertising Campaigns of the Twentieth Century.
-In 1994, she became the Founder and CEO of both Beaucoup, an independent production department, and Talent Solutions, an independent business affairs department.

-Vista Caballo

-In 2005, Arie founded The Vista Caballo Experiential Learning Center on her 160-acre ranch in Dove Creek, Colorado.
-Described by Fast Co. magazine as the "CEO whisperer", Lisa Arie works with horses as the instinctive catalyst to fast-forward entrepreneurs, c-suite executives, directors, managers, team leaders and individuals striving for change.
+Arie founded The Vista Caballo Experiential Learning Center on her 160-acre ranch in Dove Creek, Colorado.
+She operated with facility with her husband, Jess.
 Vista Caballo is a certified B Corporation.